People living with HIV who know their HIV status

 For the numerator: The approach to modelling the estimate of the number of people who know their HIV status among those living with HIV will depend on the availability of data in the country.

-For countries with household population survey data that either directly capture the number of HIV-positive respondents who report that they know their status or the number of HIV-positive people who report ever having been tested, UNAIDS recommends (as of 2018) that the first 90 be modelled using Shiny First 90 (https://shiny.dide.imperial.ac.uk/shiny90/).
-More information about the tool, including the required inputs, can be found at the above link.
+For countries with household population survey data that either directly capture the number of HIV-positive respondents who report that they know their status or the number of HIV-positive people who report ever having been tested, UNAIDS recommends (as of 2018) that knowledge of HIV-positive status be modelled using the Shiny90 model.
+More information about the tool, including the required inputs, can be found at https://shiny90.unaids.org/.

-Estimates of the first 90 that are based only on self-reported knowledge of status or on historical household population survey data about testing history should not be reported.
+Estimates of knowledge of HIV-positive status that are based only on self-reported knowledge of status or on historical household population survey data about testing history should not be reported.

 For the denominator.
 Estimation models such as Spectrum are the preferred source for the number of people living with HIV.
 UNAIDS will work with countries to develop a Spectrum model that matches the estimates of people living with HIV if estimates other than those produced through Spectrum are used.